 Departmental Admission Requirements

-• One statement of recommendation from an individual who can address the applicant’s academic, personal, and professional suitability for graduate-level work in Performance or Music Education, as appropriate, is required.
+• One statement of recommendation from an individual who can address the applicant’s academic, personal, and professional suitability for graduate-level work in Music Education

-• Applicants for the Master of Music in Music Education program must also submit a written personal statement of 400-500 words.
+• Submit a written personal statement of 400-500 words.
 Possible topics may include goals in pursuing a graduate degree, personal philosophy of teaching, or experiences that have prepared you for an advanced degree.

 Graduate Music Diagnostic Examination